IHE/ITI.sIPS/input/pagecontent/volume-1.md

 <br clear="all">

 ### 56.1.1 Actors

 The actors in this profile are described in more detail in the sections below.

 <a name="creator"> </a>

 #### 56.1.1.1 Content Creator

-The Content Creator creates the [IPS content](http://hl7.org/fhir/uv/ips/) and shares it using one of the methods defined in the [IHE Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).
+The [Content Creator](pcc.html#31-document-sharing-pcc-1) creates the [IPS content](http://hl7.org/fhir/uv/ips/) and shares it using one of the methods defined in the [IHE Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).

-FHIR Capability Statement for [Content Creator]{CapabilityStatement-IHE.aIPS.ContentCreator.html}
+FHIR Capability Statement for [Content Creator](CapabilityStatement-IHE.aIPS.ContentCreator.html)

+The HL7 IPS is serialized into a FHIR Document Bundle and encoded as a document following the [PCC Serializing FHIR Documents](pcc.html#31-document-sharing-pcc-1).
-The HL7 IPS is mapped to the Document Sharing Metadata according to PCC Volume 2: 4.1.
+The HL7 IPS is mapped to the [Document Sharing Metadata according to PCC Volume 2: 4.1](pcc.html#4-ihe-patient-care-coordination-bindings).
 This shows how to map the FHIR Composition resource elements into XDS/XDM/XDR/XCA [Document Entry](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2) and MHD [FHIR DocumentReference](https://profiles.ihe.net/ITI/MHD/32_fhir_maps.html) elements.

 <a name="consumer"> </a>

 #### 56.1.1.2 Content Consumer

-The Content Consumer consumes the [IPS content](http://hl7.org/fhir/uv/ips/) and obtains it using one of the methods defined in the [IHE Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).
+The [Content Consumer](pcc.html#31-document-sharing-pcc-1) consumes the [IPS content](http://hl7.org/fhir/uv/ips/) and obtains it using one of the methods defined in the [IHE Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).

-FHIR Capability Statement for [Content Consumer]{CapabilityStatement-IHE.aIPS.ContentConsumer.html}
+FHIR Capability Statement for [Content Consumer](CapabilityStatement-IHE.aIPS.ContentConsumer.html)

-The HL7 IPS is mapped to the Document Sharing Metadata according to PCC Volume 2: 4.1.
+The HL7 IPS is mapped to the [Document Sharing Metadata according to PCC Volume 2: 4.1](pcc.html#4-ihe-patient-care-coordination-bindings).
 This shows how to map the FHIR Composition resource elements into XDS/XDM/XDR/XCA [Document Entry](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2) and MHD [FHIR DocumentReference](https://profiles.ihe.net/ITI/MHD/32_fhir_maps.html) elements.

 #### 56.1.2 IPS Content

 The Content Creator and Content Consumer share the [IPS content](http://hl7.org/fhir/uv/ips/) using one of the methods defined in the [IHE Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).

-The HL7 IPS is mapped to the Document Sharing Metadata according to PCC Volume 2: 4.1.
+The HL7 IPS is mapped to the [Document Sharing Metadata according to PCC Volume 2: 4.1](pcc.html#4-ihe-patient-care-coordination-bindings).
 This shows how to map the FHIR Composition resource elements into XDS/XDM/XDR/XCA [Document Entry](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2) and MHD [FHIR DocumentReference](https://profiles.ihe.net/ITI/MHD/32_fhir_maps.html) elements.

 <a name="actor-options"> </a>